-The supply chain is the flow of goods or services from the point of production to delivery to the customer.
-Students of supply chain management study the individual parts that make up the supply chain including manufacturing, procurement, transportation and consumer need.
-When studying supply chain management as part of an online MBA 1 program, students also learn the business skills they need to reach top-level management positions during their career.
+The supply chain is the flow of goods or services from production to delivery to the customer.
+Students of supply chain management study the individual parts that make up the supply chain, including manufacturing, procurement, transportation, and consumer needs.
+When studying supply chain management as part of an online MBA program, students also learn the business skills they need to reach top-level management positions during their careers.

-What Is an MBA in Supply Chain Management?
+What is an Online MBA in Supply Chain Management?

-Students who wish to prepare for a high-level career in procurement, manufacturing or distribution of goods and services can increase their chances of success by enrolling in an online MBA program in supply chain management.
-These programs prepare students for a variety of career options that are often in-demand and offer high pay and potential for growth.
-Online MBA program graduates who specialize in supply chain management finish their programs with the unique ability to forecast consumer need and the skills required to ensure that need is met.
+Students who wish to prepare for a high-level career in procurement, manufacturing, or distribution of goods and services can increase their chances of success by enrolling in an online MBA program in supply chain management.
+These programs prepare students for various career options that are often in-demand and offer high pay and growth potential.
+Online MBA program graduates who specialize in supply chain management finish their programs with the unique ability to forecast consumer needs and the skills required to ensure that need is met.
 Other skills acquired during this online MBA program include business relationship management and strong negotiating skills.

 Students who are considering an online MBA with a specialization in supply chain management typically find themselves trying to choose between this specialization and a one in logistics.
-While both specializations prepare students for supply chain careers, the specialization in supply chain management gives students a more thorough look at the entire supply chain while logistics focuses mostly on transportation of goods.
+While both specializations prepare students for supply chain careers, the specialization in supply chain management gives students a more thorough look at the entire supply chain.
+At the same time, logistics focuses mostly on the transportation of goods.

 Online MBA in Supply Chain Management Curriculum

-Students of online MBA programs in supply chain management are equipped with the tools they need to succeed in a variety of careers.
-The curriculum for this program is designed to help students prepare for everyday, real-world scenarios that occur on the job, as well as unexpected situations they may encounter.
+Students of online MBA programs in supply chain management are equipped with the tools they need to succeed in various careers.
+This program’s curriculum is designed to help students prepare for everyday, real-world scenarios on the job, and unexpected situations they may encounter.

 Students who enroll in an online MBA program in logistics management can expect to cover the following topics: